eugnsp/sci_comp_exercises/src/seq/lin/laplace_2d_fdm/relaxation/README.md

 # Relaxation methods

-Implement
-- the Jacobi,
-- the Gauss-Seidel, and
-- the SOR

-iterative methods for determining the solution of a 2D elliptic boundary value problem
+Implement the Jacobi, the Gauss-Seidel, and the SOR iterative methods to find the solution of a model 2D elliptic boundary value problem

 <code>-&Delta;u(x, y) = cos(2x) sin(2y)</code>